 The entire flow for fulfilling a transaction out of the queue is documented here.

-NOTE: Subscription Revenue Tracking does not support Receipt Validation.
+Subscription Revenue Tracking does not support Receipt Validation.